nemetabe/el-proyecte-grande-pokepocket-java/README.md

 cd Backend
 ```

-2. Create a `.env` file based on the example and update the values:
+2. Your `.env` file should contain the following (replace with your values):
 ```properties
 DB_USERNAME=your_postgres_username
 DB_PASSWORD=your_postgres_password